okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/saml2/submit.md

 * **Do you support receiving SAML user/group attribute statements?** &mdash; if **Yes**, you can add the attribute statements or group attribute statements in the provided fields.
 For more details on configuring attribute statements in SAML integrations, see [Create a SAML integration using AIW](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-saml).

-* **Can one tenant connect to multiple Identity Providers?** &mdash; select **Yes** if your customers can set up a SAML connection between their tenant in your application and multiple external IdPs or even multiple instances inside a single IdP.
+* **Okta requires that all SAML integrations support multi-tenancy.
+Do you support this in your implementation?** &mdash; select **Yes** if your customers can set up a SAML connection between their tenant in your application and multiple external IdPs or even multiple instances inside a single IdP.

 * **What type(s) of sign-in flows do you support?** &mdash; choose from IdP or SP initiated, or both.
 If you support SP-initiated flows, you must specify the URL used to initiate the SP flow and include a description of how the SP flow is triggered by your integration.